arXiv/arxiv-base/README.md

 These files set the default display styles and layout for all pages on arxiv-NG, and can be overridden as needed by submodules.

-Currently there are no compile procedures or dependencies associated with these files.

-**TODO:** Add autoprefixer in postcss and autocompile sass/scss **TODO:** Add override variables prior to Bulma compile so that we can take advantage of its derived variables
+**TODO:** Add autoprefixer in postcss and autocompile sass/scss

 testpage.html is included for rapid evaluation of display layer CSS without invoking a local environment to render templates.